Huckdirks/spotifyCL/docs/README.md

 ## Introduction

-While working on my previous project: [text-excuse-generator](https://github.com/Huckdirks/text-excuse-generator), I just published my first package to [PyPi](https://pypi.org/project/text-excuse-generator/).
-I quickly realized that I wasn't going to be able to remember the command line arguments to pass into the required fields, and that I was bound to forget to change the version manually in the `setup.py` file every time I updated the package.
-So I decided to make a program that would automatically update the version number in the `setup.py` file and export a project to [PyPi](https://pypi.org/).
-I also added another script that would automatically create a `setup.py` file for me with the required fields.
+A bit ago, I installed [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) onto my mac, and while looking at the plugins I stumbled across the [macos plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/macos).
+There also was a sub-plugin in there to control [Spotify from the command line](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/macos/spotify), but I didn't like it for two main reasons: it controlled Spotify through AppleScript as opposed to the Spotify API, and it didn't have the feature to queue songs.
+I would've been able to live with the first reason, since I only have my macbook, but not being able to queue songs was a deal breaker for me, as I'm not trying to delete my whole queue or switch to a different playlist every time I want to listen to a song.
+So I decided to make my own command line program to control Spotify!
+Unlike the ohmyzsh plugin, this program uses the Spotify API to control Spotify, so any computer that has Python and Spotify installed can use this program.

 ## Installation & Setup